tlswg/tls13-spec/draft-ietf-tls-tls13.md

 fragmented and encrypted as described below.
 The messages are treated as transparent data to the record layer.

+Peer that receives application data message prior to receiving a Finished message MUST abort the connection with a fatal "unexpected_message" alert.

 ## Record Layer

 The TLS record layer receives uninterpreted data from higher layers in